 - A new News/Politics results type

-MetaGer does a good job of protecting your privacy, as they explain here.
+MetaGer search engine does a decent job of protecting your privacy, as they explain here.
 MetaGer converts search requests into anonymous queries through a proxy server, which also provides the “open anonymously” viewing option with all results.
-The service truncates your IP addresses to protect your privacy, although they do pass along user agent info to their search partners.
-MetaGer does not utilize cookies or any other tracking methods.
+With that being said, your IP address is being logged, as they explain in the privacy policy:

 MetaGer runs all of its infrastructure on servers in Germany, which is a good privacy jurisdiction with strict data protection laws.
 The service is completely open source.
 For those on the Tor network, MetaGer also hosts a .onion site.

-You can read more about using MetaGer, as well as their apps, plugins, and features, on their website.
-We’ll close here with an interesting quote I found on their site (translated from German):
+You can read more about using MetaGer as a search engine, as well as their apps, plugins, and features, on their website.
+We’ll close here with an interesting quote from MetaGer’s website (translated from German):

 Did you know that according to the Patriot Act, all internet servers and search engines physically located in the jurisdiction of the United States are obligated to disclose any information to the intelligence services?
 Your personal data is at risk even if the servers and search engines don’t store any information: it is sufficient if the intelligence agencies read and store everything at the internet point of connection.
 All MetaGer servers are located in Germany.